 Your vote could have implications beyond November.
 Think: Future elections.
 So here are some of the ballot measures and races to focus on:

-Michigan: A proposed voting initiative could appear on the Nov. ballot.
-And it would guarantee a minimum of nine days for early voting, broaden the state’s use of ballot drop boxes, and more.
+Michigan: This voting initiative would guarantee a minimum of nine days for early voting, broaden the state’s use of ballot drop boxes, and more.

 Georgia’s Gubernatorial Race: